 The plenaries (aside from the usual welcome and farewell messages) focused on the current state and the future state of interoperability.
 Lots of talk about TEFCA, FHIR, and patient-centered control of health records, but I really did not hear anything new or terribly interesting.
 There was a fascinating presentation by Dr. Simon Eccles, head off Great Britain’s NHSX project, but this is their third attempt at an integrated health information system and it seemed more aspirational than actual.

 In the track I attended on Tuesday there was a very good session on public health and health IT, very well attended with varying presentations from CDC, AIRA, APHL, and others.
 The second set of presentations was on improving coordination between acute and post-acute facilities using FHIR.
 On Wednesday, the same track had presentations on advancing social determinants of health using FHIR (including the HL7 Gravity Project), and a second set of presentations on health IT and behavioral health.
 It was nice, frankly, to finally hear some presentations on this topic that were not completely dominated by the opioid crisis.

 To be honest, my expectations were fairly low for this conference.
 FHIR was all the rage. but its limited deployment still has it fairly early in the hype cycle.
 Until an RCE is named and begins its work, TEFCA is still a distant idea.
-The major market-driven HIE activities (Commonwell, Carequality, SHIEC) did not seem to have a terribly visible presence at this meeting.
+The major market-driven HIE activities (Commonwell, Carequality, SHIEC, now Civitas) did not seem to have a terribly visible presence at this meeting.
 In fact, the more established HIEs seemed to spend the whole conference wondering out loud why no one was recognizing their role in interoperability.
 Likely we will have to wait until the publication of the final rule on Information Blocking before we really know what the HIE landscape will look like for the next few years.